All the best Labor Day sales to shop this weekend | CNN Underscored

 - Michael Kors: Fashionable bags and accessories already on sale are an additional 25% off.

-- Modcloth: Regular-priced items are 30% off with the code WKND30 and sale items are up to 80% off.
+- Modcloth: Regular-price items are 30% off with the code WKND30 and sale items are up to 80% off.

-- Moosejaw: Full-priced outdoor apparel and gear are 20% off with the code APPLECIDER, and select sale styles are 30% off.
+- Moosejaw: Full-price outdoor apparel and gear is 20% off with the code APPLECIDER, and select sale styles are 30% off.

 - Mountain Hardwear: Select styles are 25% off for a limited time.